-- Telecommunications and Networks (T&N) Division, includes the Media Networks Lab (MNL), the Telecommunications Network Lab (NeL), the Wireless Communications Lab (WiCom).
+Division of Telecommunications and Networks (T&N): T&N Division includes the Media Networks Lab (MNL), the Telecommunications Network Lab (NeL), the Wireless Communications Lab (WiCom).
 The Division is a leader in the areas of 5G networks and produces significant results related to the relevant infrastructure, protocols used, and routing and packaging methodologies for optimising network performance and availability.
-The relevant expertise encompasses antenna technologies, Rx/Tx schemes and MIMO techniques, Radio Access Networks and multi-RAT connectivity, as well as technologies for network management, interoperability, softwarisation and virtualisation.
-Network performance, energy efficiency, QoS and QoE are also in focus, as are several networking technologies of IoT relevance.